 As mentioned above, dispersed camping isn’t allowed within Yellowstone itself.

-Few, if any, national parks offer drive-in dispersed camping or boondocking so as to keep the land as unaltered by minimizing human impact on the land.
+Few national parks allow drive-in dispersed camping or boondocking so as to keep the land as unaltered by minimizing human impact on the land.

 In other words, the National Park Service’s main goal is conversation – and dispersed camping doesn’t align with this goal.